PyChina/weekly/content/Issue/issue-397.md

 - [通过有损压缩减少 Pandas 内存用量](https://pycoders.com/link/3025/web)
     + ITAMAR TURNER-TRAURING

-“If you want to process a large amount data with Pandas, there are various techniques you can use to reduce memory usage without changing your data.
-But what if that isn’t enough?
+"If you want to process a large amount data with Pandas, there are various techniques you can use to reduce memory usage without changing your data.
+But what if that isn't enough?
 What if you still need to reduce memory usage?
-Another technique you can try is lossy compression: drop some of your data in a way that doesn’t impact your final results too much.”
+Another technique you can try is lossy compression: drop some of your data in a way that doesn't impact your final results too much."

 (`是也乎:`